jays-codes/reactive-microservices/README.md

 Jay's project/practice repo for Reactive Microservices : WebFlux + Project Reactor

 proj: webflux-sandbox
+- modified handler getAllCustomersPaginated() to return complete collection instead of stream as is appropriate with pagination
 - created UML sequence and class diagrams to include error handling structure and flow
 - Created ApplicationExceptionHandler (@Service), handleException() for each exception type; wire handler to RouterConfiguration, used onError() and chained for each exception type.
 Take note of [BP] using high-order functions encapsulating common handleException() logic.
 - Created RouterConfiguration, implemented route mappings for endpoints - customerRoutes():RouterFunction<ServerResponse>, each route mapping is a map of endpoint url and respective handler method